SUBMISSION SYSTEM IS ALREADY CLOSED

 Below are important information and dates regarding submissions:

-• All proposals should be submitted via our online submission portal by October 20, 2024
+All proposals should be submitted via our online submission portal by October 20, 2024.
+THE SUBMISSION DEADLINE HAS BEEN EXTENDED UNTIL FRIDAY, OCTOBER 25TH due to many inquiries.

 The conference will be an on-site event.
 Unfortunately, the MSA does not have the financial or physical capacity to run a hybrid conference, nor does the venue have the necessary infrastructure.
 Nevertheless, the keynote and plenary sessions will be recorded and/or live-streamed to make these as accessible as possible.